zhumeisongsong/cv/src/index.md

 React/Redux/Redux-Saga/Immer/Sass/styled-components/axios/Docker/AWS/GitHub Actions

-- Collaborated with the CTO office to promote a front-end and back-end separation development model across all company web projects, enabling simultaneous development and improving overall efficiency
+- Collaborated with the CTO office to promote a front-end and back-end separation development model across all company web projects, enabling simultaneous development and improving overall efficiency.
-- Wrote test code for shared components across projects, achieving unit test coverage and enabling easier refactoring
+- Wrote test code for shared components across projects, achieving unit test coverage and enabling easier refactoring.
-- Led the formulation and implementation of front-end code review standards for the company’s web projects, enabling knowledge transfer and code quality improvement among front-end team members through mutual code reviews
+- Led the formulation and implementation of front-end code review standards for the company’s web projects, enabling knowledge transfer and code quality.improvement among front-end team members through mutual code reviews.
-- Designed and developed the WebView for a large-scale ticket booking hybrid application, utilizing a shared WebView for iOS and Android native systems, which significantly enhanced development efficiency
+- Designed and developed the WebView for a large-scale ticket booking hybrid application, utilizing a shared WebView for iOS and Android native systems, which significantly enhanced development efficiency.

 :::